-Revolution Foods hosts cooking class for students from Cristo Rey San Jose Jesuit High School
+We hosted a cooking class for students at Cristo Rey San Jose Jesuit High School

 A great way to get the kids excited about cooking is by sharing cool facts about their favorite dishes!
 Led by our Regional Chef Nate Lopez, Revolution Foods recently had the opportunity to host a cooking class with students from Cristo Rey San Jose Jesuit High School.
 During the class, Chef Nate not only taught them how to create a spinach pesto recipe, but also shared with them the original pesto recipe dating back to the early 1800s.
 The students had fun preparing the dish while learning historical facts about this famous sauce.

 Here are some interesting facts that you can share while making Chef Nate’s Spinach Pesto recipe with your kids:

 - Pesto has very ancient origins, dating back to the mid-nineteenth century.

 - The name pesto originates from the Genoese word pestâ, which means to pound or to crush.
 This refers to the way in which the authentic sauce is prepared, with a mortar and pestle.